Strophox/tetro-tui/README.md

 ## Acknowledgements

 Special Thanks to:
-- GrBtAce, KonSola5 and bennxt *for support early in development*,
+- GrBtAce, KonSola5 and bennxt – for support early in development
-- Dunspixel *for inspiration regarding ['O'-spin](<https://dunspixel.github.io/ospin-guide/chapter4.html#tetro-tui>)*,
+- Dunspixel – for inspiration regarding ['O'-spin](<https://dunspixel.github.io/ospin-guide/chapter4.html#tetro-tui>)
-- madkiwi *for advice regarding 4wide-6res layouts*,
+- madkiwi – for advice regarding 4wide-6res combo layouts
-- and RayZN *for advice regarding the Tetro logo*.
+- and RayZN and ˗ˋˏthe One and Onlyˎˊ˗ – for advice regarding the Tetro logo